That letter was actually the first out of many, not that Tony would ever know about it.

 He told Sam and Bucky that if he didn't make it, he wanted all those letters turned into coal.

-"I'm serious," Steve said, which almost convinced them of the opposite.
+"I'm serious," Steve said, which almost seemed to convince them otherwise.
 "It would do him no good if he found out about it."

-"Alright, man, but at this rate—" Sam turned towards the sky and let the sentence linger, becoming more and more weighty with each second they spent in silence.
+"Alright, man, but at this rate—" Sam turned towards the sky, letting the sentence linger and become weightier with each second they spent in silence.

 "At this rate it'll be a wonder if we don't kick the bucket en masse," Bucky said.

-"Thanks, Buck," Steve said, but it was the kind of thing to do when the end times were upon them.
+"Thanks, Buck," Steve replied, but it was the kind of thing to say when the end times were upon them.

 "Captain Rogers," FRIDAY said.
 "Long time no see."